adsavia/HEmail/README.md

 - Add new device, select "HEmail" device.
 Label something like "HEmail-MyEmail" or "HEmail-MyPhone", save.
 - Fill in the required preferences
   - "Email Server"		- SMTP Server with plain authentication (SSL/TLS will NOT work)
-  - "Email Domain"		- yourdomain.com
+  - "Email Domain"		- mydomain.com
-  - "Email User"		- youruser / youruser@yourdomain.com
+  - "Email User"		- myuser@mydomain.com
-  - "Email Password"	- youruserpassword
+  - "Email Password"	- myuserpassword
-  - "Port #" 			- OPTIONAL, default is 25
+  - "Port #" 			- OPTIONAL, default is 25, if that doesn't work try 587, again no SSL/TLS capability unfortunately.
-  - "From" 				- youruser@yourdomain.com
+  - "From" 				- myuser@yourdomain.com
   - "To" 				- somebody@tosendthisto.com
   - "Subject" 			- some subject like "HE Notification Alert".
 - Save preferences.